instructor-ai/instructor/docs/blog/posts/langsmith.md

 instructor hub pull --slug batch_classification_langsmith --py > batch_classification_langsmith.py
 ```

 In this example we'll use the `wrap_openai` function to wrap the OpenAI client with LangSmith.
 This will allow us to use LangSmith's observability and monitoring features with the OpenAI client.
 Then we'll use `instructor` to patch the client with the `TOOLS` mode.
 This will allow us to use `instructor` to add additional functionality to the client.
+We'll use [asyncio](./learn-async.md) to classify a list of questions.

 ```python
 import instructor